Unit 4: List comprehensions

 A generator has one of two forms: either

-VARIABLE <- LIST
+VARIABLE <- LIST or

-PATTERN <- LIST
+PATTERN <- LIST.

 Alternative notation